 - What else about your body and action can you visualize?
 For example, are you taking gentle, easy deep breaths, as you write?

-If you focus on the process, you are more likely to attain the outcome.
+If you focus on the process, you are much more likely to attain the outcome.

-This is what visualization can really help with: being consistent with the process, and along the way, enjoying your actions!
+This is what visualization can really help with: being consistent with the process.
+And enjoying the tasks, all along the way.

-Many people don’t connect their visualization to what they actually do day to day, hour by hour.
-Instead, visualization is done as a separate activity, maybe in the morning or evening, reading out loud their dreams and “seeing” in their mind’s eye what they want.
+Many people don’t connect their visualization to what they actually do day to day.
+They see it as a separate activity, maybe a morning or evening practice of “seeing” in the mind’s eye what they want.

-Instead, I encourage you to visualize the process (for example, the action of writing the book) and then when the time comes to do the action, observe yourself as you actually do the process in the real world, and ask yourself the question:
+Instead, I encourage you to visualize the process (as written above) and then when the time comes to do the action, observe yourself as you actually do the process in the real world, and ask yourself the question:

 “What don’t I love about this process?
-How can I visualize an even more joyful process?”
+How can I use visualization to imagine an even more joyful process?”

-It’s this ongoing dialogue with yourself that makes visualization truly effective:
+It’s this back-and-forth that makes visualization truly effective:

-Keep repeating these steps, so that you enjoy your journey more and more, as you make real progress on your biggest goals.
+…and repeating like this, so that you enjoy your journey more and more, as you truly make progress on your biggest goals.

 Process-Visualization creates the start of your muscle memory.
 The practice of the actions strengthens that muscle memory.
-Your mindfulness about the process allows you to see what you need to adjust, in your next visualization.
+And your mindfulness about the process allows you to see what you need to adjust, in your next visualization.